fjmrt/BoundaryTrack/README.md

 ## Author
 The author is [Taihei Fujimori](https://github.com/fjmrt).
 Please contact me if you have any questions!

+## License
+BoundaryTrack.m is released under the MIT License, see LICENSE.txt.

 ## References
 1. Driscoll MK *et al.*, *Phys.
 Biol.*, 2011.
 2. Driscoll MK *et al.*, *PLOS Comp.
 Biol.*, 2012.